ClickHouse Configuration

 Common labels

-tdp-clickhouse.commonLabels adds labels to resources created by the chart.
-Useful when the cluster uses inventory, observability, or governance conventions.
+tdp-clickhouse.commonLabels allows you to apply additional labels to resources created by the chart.
+It is useful when the cluster uses its own inventory, observability, or governance conventions.

 Operator

-tdp-clickhouse.operator.enabled controls installing the Altinity Operator as a chart dependency.
-In most environments the default true is sufficient.
+The tdp-clickhouse.operator.enabled parameter controls the installation of Altinity Operator as a chart dependency.
+In most environments, the default of true is sufficient.

 ClickHouse: persistence and resources

-These parameters are usually the first ones installers adjust:
+The parameters below are usually the first ones adjusted by whoever installs the component:

 tdp-clickhouse: